yanwu2014/swne/README.md

 SWNE uses Nonnegative Matrix Factorization to decompose datasets into latent factors, projects those factors onto 2 dimensions, and embeds samples and key features in 2 dimensions relative to the factors.
-SWNE can capture both the local and global dataset structure, and allows relevant features to be embedded directly onto the visualization, facilitating interpretation of the data.
+SWNE can capture both the local and global dataset structure, and allows relevant features to be embedded directly onto the visualization, helping with biological interpretation.

-If you use SWNE in your research, please consider citing [Wu et al, Cell Systems, 2018](https://www.cell.com/cell-systems/fulltext/S2405-4712(18)30440-X).
-You can also find our bioRxiv preprint [here](https://www.biorxiv.org/content/early/2018/06/22/276261).
+If you use SWNE in your research, please cite [Wu et al, Cell Systems, 2018](https://doi.org/10.1016/j.cels.2018.10.015)

 ## Installation
 Run the following code to install the package using devtools: